pdohara/gitinit/contents/pages/sharing-with-others.md

 	* dfa5664 - Added Micheal (5 hours ago) <Fred Foyle>
 	* 7576855 - Initial commit (20 hours ago) <Fred Foyle>

   So where are the changes we just fetched?
 They don't show up in this history.
-Git has them in a in the FETCH_HEAD.
+Git has them in the FETCH_HEAD.
 You can see them by pulling the log on that:

 	git log FETCH_HEAD --not master
 	commit 68ca42e8c0a23b746c1d67bcca46acc70d6c129f